-Of the 85 total ongoing Flood Mitigation Projects throughout the Lower Rio Grande Region, 77 are structural projects.
-The concentration of these is within Hidalgo, Cameron, & Willacy Counties while Webb and Val Verde Counties have their own projects currently ongoing.
-The structural projects are spread over these five counties and represent four of the seven hydrologic subbasins (HUC 8) present within the Region 15 planning study area.
+Of the 85 total ongoing Flood Mitigation Projects throughout the Lower Rio Grande Region, 77 of them are structural projects.
+The concentration of these is within Hidalgo, Cameron, & Willacy Counties.
+These projects include detention ponds (regional/local), ditch improvements, drainage improvements, channel/canal improvements, among other improvements.

-These projects include detention ponds (regional/local), ditch improvements, drainage improvements, and channel/canal improvements, among other improvements.
-These projects range in estimated project cost from \$80 thousand to over \$10 million, with the largest estimated to be \$195 million for improvements to a regional Multi-Use Detention Pond Facility.